ned14/llfio/Readme.md

 - [ ] C bindings for all AFIO v2 APIs.
 Write libclang parser which autogenerates SWIG interface files from the .hpp files.
+- [ ] Add mapped_file_handle.
+Need some way of explicitly converting a file_handle
+into a mapped_file_handle and vice versa.
+- [ ] Rewrite correctness test in benchmark_locking to use mapped_file handle.

 - [ ] Add native BSD kqueues to POSIX AIO backend as is vastly more efficient.